knuckleswtf/TheSideProjectAPI/.scribe-alternate/intro.md

 Start (and never finish) side projects with this API.

-This is an alternate API docs, testing out Scribe's multi-docs' support.
+This is an alternate API doc, testing out Scribe's multi-docs' support.

 > Base URL